stefanhans/distributed-contexting/how/PITCHME.md

 ### Distributed Contexting

 - connect peers with matching context |
-- functions define binary representations <br> - one strand of bits represents information <br> - one strand of bits represents relevance |
+- functions define binary representations <br> - one strand of bits for information <br> - one strand of bits for relevance |
 - in the binary tree of permutations <br> the peers build an overlay-network |
 - the structure itself has no meaning, is endless, <br> and the peers navigate on it by simple rules |
 <br> <br>